jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 ```

-## Functions Returning Variables not Values
+## Functions Returning Variables References

-A function can return a variable -- not a value.
+A function can return a value reference which can be treated as a variable.
 In the following example, a function
 returns the reference to the variable which is the smallest.

 ```c++